-The second line of defence comprises governance and oversight and includes the credit, compliance and risk committees and departments.
-The second line of defence is responsible for communicating the risk strategy, risk framework and defined risk appetite to the business units, and independently monitors and reviews the activities of the first line of defence against the defined risk appetite.
+The second line of defence is responsible for communicating the risk strategy, risk framework and defined risk appetite to the business units.
+It independently monitors and conducts assurance programmes on the activities of the first line of defence and the effectiveness of controls.

 The second line of defence also performs stress testing to assess the Bank's risk exposures and their potential impact under a range of adverse scenarios.
-The second line of defence prepares reports and analyses the risks faced by the Bank for each key risk.
 The main functions of the second line of defence are in relation to financial, capital, credit, liquidity, interest rate, operational, conduct and compliance risk.
-Compliance is led by the Head of Compliance while the Risk department is led by the Chief Risk Officer who reports to the Chief Executive Officer and the Chairman of the Risk Committee.
+The Head of Compliance, the Head of Prudential Risk Management and the Head of Credit report to the Chief Risk Officer who reports to the non-executive Chair of the Risk Committee and the Chief Executive Officer.
+UTB employs an experienced team of risk management specialists in each department within the risk management function.